Fuel Tank Removal

 Note: Be careful not to damage the rubber sealing strip between the tank and the body.
 If this strip is damaged during tank removal, it will need to be replaced when the tank is reinstalled.
 (Damage is likely, so plan on replacing the rubber sealing strip.)

-Carefully turn the circular plate on the top of the tank counter-clockwise and remove the fuel gauge sending unit from inside the tank.
+Carefully turn the circular plate on the top of the tank counter-clockwise (older tank senders are bolted on rather than screwed on) and remove the fuel gauge sending unit from inside the tank.
 Lay the unit aside in a protected place, making sure that the components don't get tangled together.